sbaldrich/notes/dev/microservices.md

 ### What's wrong with the classic monolith?

 * Developers can't confidently make changes to the application because it is far too intimidating
-* Scaling the application can be a challenge (*e.g.* different infrastructure needs for different parts of the application -> the hardware is not easy to find)
+* Scaling the application can be a challenge (*e.g.* different infrastructure needs for different parts of the application -> the hardware is not easy to find).
+Scaling a component means scaling *all* components, not only those under heavy load.
 * Long-term commitment to a particular technology stack.

 ### Microservices